BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Introduction

 Modeling transcranial ultrasound has been an intense research topic for the last 20 years.
-Angla \emph{et al.} recently presented a thorough and excellent review on this topic\cite{angla_transcranial_2022}.
-While several modeling approaches have been cross-validated in simplified numerical settings\cite{aubry_benchmark_2022}, there are few to none open-accessible complete modeling suites that work in integration with neuronavigation systems to assist FUS-based neuromodulation experiments.
+Open-source and open-available tools such as SimSONIC \cite{bossyThreedimensionalSimulationsUltrasonic2004}, k-Wave \cite{treebyKWaveMATLABToolbox2010a}, FOCUS \cite{zhaoSimulationsNonlinearContinuous2017}, BabelViscoFDTD \cite{pichardoViscoelasticModelPrediction2017b}, Kranion \cite{sammartinoKranionOpensourceEnvironment2019}, HIFU Beam \cite{yuldashevHIFUBeamSimulator2021}, mSOUND \cite{guMSOUNDOpenSource2021}, J-Wave \cite{stanziolaJWaveOpensourceDifferentiable2022}, and Stride \cite{cuetoStrideFlexibleSoftware2022} (just to mention a few) have been used in multiple studies of characterization of transcranial ultrasound for therapy and imaging.
+Angla \emph{et al.} recently presented a thorough and excellent review on efforts of modeling of transcranial ultrasound for therapy\cite{angla_transcranial_2022}.
+Several of the modeling tools mentioned above (along with proprietary software tools) have been cross-validated in simplified numerical settings of transcranial ultrasound\cite{aubry_benchmark_2022}.
+However, to the best of our knowledge, there are few to none open-accessible complete modeling suites that work in integration with neuronavigation systems to assist the planning of FUS-based neuromodulation experiments.

 BabelBrain\footnote{\href{https://github.com/ProteusMRIgHIFU/BabelBrain}{https://github.com/ProteusMRIgHIFU/BabelBrain}} is an open-source application designed to assist in the prospective planning of FUS-based neurostimulation.
 It uses advanced modeling on transcranial ultrasound\cite{pichardoViscoelasticModelPrediction2017b,drainvilleSuperpositionMethodModelling2019}, incorporates the latest research on mapping acoustic properties, and is designed to be as accessible as possible.
 This paper presents the operational aspects of the tool and a numerical study on selecting the method for mapping acoustic properties.
 Studies on computing performance and the influence of the type of tissue mask generation method are also provided.